 - Infrequent spotting or light bleeding between or after periods

-- Menstrual bleeding exceeds usual days taken.
+- Menstrual bleeding exceeds the usual number of days.

-- Abnormal Bleeding after intercourse, douching or after a pelvic examination
+- Abnormal bleeding after intercourse, douching or after a pelvic examination

-- Increased vaginal flow of discharge
+- Increased vaginal flow or discharge

 - Bleeding after complete menopause